 Evolution of the Truth in Lending Act

-The original Truth in Lending Act was never meant to be the last word on consumer protections when it came to disclosure of loan details.
+The original Truth in Lending Act was never meant to be the last word on consumer protection when it came to the disclosure of loan details.
 In fact, there have been many amendments to the law over the years.

 Historical amendments include the prohibition of unsolicited credit cards in 1970 and the Competitive Quality Banking Act of 1987, which requires certain adjustable-rate mortgage disclosures.
 In the mid-1990s, new laws imposed additional disclosure requirements and increased limitations on closed mortgages.